persianpros/BackupSuite-PLi/README.md

 ===========
 Created by Pedro Newbie revamped by Persian Prince

-Backup Suite (old generation) for enigma2 images (except Open Vision)
+Backup Suite for OpenPLi and similars (except Open Vision)

 Ready bitbake recipe: